The 15 Best Black Mirror Episodes, Including Season 6

 11. "Hated In The Nation" (Season 3, Episode 6)

 One of the series’ earliest feature-length endeavors does take place in the present day and bears a more accurate reflection of society.
-Of course, this being Black Mirror, I do not mean that in a good way and my fear that the horrifying events depicted in this police procedural that mixes The X-Files with Alfred Hitchcock’s The Birds could one day happen has not gone away since 2016.
+Of course, this being Black Mirror, I do not mean that in a good way, and my fear that the horrifying events from this cop drama mixing The X-Files with Alfred Hitchcock’s The Birds could happen has not ceased since 2016.

-Director James Hawes’ “Hated in the Nation” is about as timely as it gets, seeing people held accountable for their behavior, while also adding a bright-eyed, angry mob of social media warriors to its list of villains.
+Director James Hawes’ “Hated in the Nation” is about as timely as it gets, seeing problematic people held accountable while painting a bright-eyed, angry mob of social media warriors as the real villain.
 While its nightmarish vision of a world in which a hashtag can literally end a person’s life actually predates when “cancel culture” went mainstream, the episode also predicted the growth of a real-world technology developed to take the place of bees if and when they go extinct, according to Den of Geek.

 10. “Crocodile” (Season 4, Episode 3)